cortexlabs/cortex/docs/cluster/config.md

 # Instance type Cortex will use
 instance_type: m5.large

-# Minimum and maximum number of instances in the cluster to run your API
+# Minimum and maximum number of instances in the cluster
 min_instances: 2
 max_instances: 5